joy-framework/joy/README.md

 Those commands have created two new files: `src/routes/account.janet` and `src/routes/post.janet`

 You can look at them if you want but it's better to try them out.
-Head back over to http://localhost:8000/accounts or http://localhost:8000/posts and be amazed that you can CRUD stuff to your sqlite database!
+Head back over to http://localhost:8000/accounts or http://localhost:8000/posts and check it out!

-Joy can do a lot more than that, head over to the [rest of the tutorial]() to see how to handle auth, and how to relate posts and accounts!
+Joy can do a lot more than that, more docs coming soon!

 ## Why?